httperror505/httperror505/README.md

 Hello there homie 👋

-A **graduate student** from Naga College Foundation, Inc. - College of Computer Studies.
+A **graduate** from Naga College Foundation, Inc. - College of Computer Studies.
 A wild hog entering the corporate tech industry.

 ---